Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 Management System (CMS) configurations, and may not be customizable by the agency requesting the delegated digital signature certificate.

-1. A digital autopen certificate and private key are **never** issued on a pre-existing individually assigned and personalized PIV card.
+1. A delegated digital signature certificate and private key are **never** issued on a pre-existing individually assigned and personalized PIV card.
 2. Issue a delegated digital certificate to an authorized hardware device such as a smart card on GSA’s FIPS 201 Evaluation Program Approved Product List or